contiva/sap-integration-suite-client/README.md

 ```

 Make sure you have correctly installed the package and the name in your imports matches the actual package name.

+### Express Integration Issues

+If you encounter errors with the Express integration, ensure:

+1. Express is installed as a dependency in your project
+2. You're using the correct router factory functions
+3. The SAP client instance passed to the factory is properly configured

 ## 📄 License